Theoretical Vs Actual Food Cost Calculation

 return sales, inventory

 The theoretical cost calculation operates as a deterministic join between sales volume and recipe composition.
 Each menu item decomposes into ingredient-level quantities, adjusted for standard yield factors and trim loss.
 When a unit sells 150 portions of a signature entrée, the engine multiplies the sold quantity by the standardized ingredient matrix, then applies the latest weighted-average purchase cost.
-This process demands rigorous Portion Size Standardization protocols to prevent recipe drift from corrupting baseline expectations.
-In pandas, this translates to a vectorized merge operation between a sales fact table and a recipe dimension table, followed by element-wise multiplication against a cost matrix.
+This process demands rigorous portion size standardization protocols to prevent recipe drift from corrupting the baseline, and it consumes the yield factor calculation frameworks that translate raw purchase weights into usable edible portions.
+In pandas, this translates to a vectorized merge between a sales fact table and a recipe dimension table, followed by element-wise multiplication against a cost matrix — never a row-by-row loop.

 import pandas as pd